 This post is not going to be a tutorial, just a summary of my experience.

 I mixed refined flour and salt in a 1:3 ratio.
-Added a spoonful of vegetable oil, and needed in water till the clay had a firm consistency.
+Added a spoonful of vegetable oil, and kneaded in water till the clay had a firm consistency.

 This salt dough was a horror to work with.
-It kept drooping, didn’t hold it’s shape, made my hands all dry, and kept cracking again and again.
-It took next to no detail, so I had to ditch my previous plans of a dinosaur with a blobby frog.
+It kept drooping, didn’t hold its shape, made my hands all dry, and kept cracking repeatedly.
+It took next to no detail, so I had to replace my earlier plans of a dinosaur, with a blobby frog.

 After the clay was done, I divided into 3 parts.
-The first two parts made up 3/4 this of my clay, and were dyed blue and green.
+The first two parts made up 3/4ths of my clay, and were dyed blue and green.
 The small part was kept for details.

 The first part of a clip shows a ball bouncing into the frame.
 This was the most time consuming step.
 I made structures out of blue clay that looked like this and clicked about 50 frames for the bouncing.